-In 1917, the British Balfour Declaration promised to support the establishment of a Jewish national home in Ottoman-controlled Palestine.
+In 1917, the British Balfour Declaration promised the establishment of a Jewish national home in Ottoman-controlled Palestine.
 This was in order to win Jewish support for Britain's First World War effort.

-The British had also made a promise to the Arabs that a united Arab country, covering most of the Arab Middle East, would result if the Ottoman Turks were defeated.
+At the same time, the British had promised the Arabs that a united Arab country, covering most of the Arab Middle East, would result if the Ottoman Turks were defeated.

 The British Army's operations in Palestine during this period were mainly directed against militant Arab groups opposed to this mass Jewish immigration.
 Violence reached a height with the Arab Revolt of 1936-39.

 The Holocaust had a major effect on the situation in Palestine.
 During the Second World War (1939-45), the British restricted the entry into Palestine of European Jews escaping Nazi persecution.
 Anxious to appease the Egyptians and oil-rich Saudis, they imposed a limit on Jewish immigration.